ntun/sudoku/README.md

 ### Upper bound for nested operations

-If these nested operations can give arise to multiple subsolutions of the puzzle (which is what this program is doing), I wonder about the upper bound fo the number of iterations needed in order to fully solve the puzzle.
+If these nested operations can give arise to multiple subsolutions of the puzzle (which is what this program is doing), I wonder about the upper bound for the number of iterations needed in order to fully solve the puzzle.
 I am not able to come up with such an upper bound, but I suspect it would require some deep mathematical analysis.
 It could be a research topic that anyone interested in Sudoku could take on.

 # Future Contributions